bitovi/hatchify/doc/next-steps/filtering-data/$lt.md

-# $lte
+# $lt

-Records that are less than or equal to the given value will be returned.
+Records that are less than the given value will be returned.

 ## Compatibility